 Item Definition Records Recorded information, in any form, created or received and maintained by the organisation in the transaction of its business or conduct of affairs and kept as evidence of such activity.
-Examples are provided at Appendix A. Corporate Records Records that relate to the corporate business of the CCG; examples include (not an exhaustive list): Corporate governance and assurance activities (e.g. committee minutes, action logs, risk registers, policy framework); Staffing / personnel activities (e.g. HR); Health and Safety / Facilities management; Financial management and accounting; Commissioning, procurement and contracting activities; Press / media enquiries.
+Examples are provided at Appendix A. Corporate Records Records that relate to the corporate business of the ICB; examples include (not an exhaustive list): Corporate governance and assurance activities (e.g. committee minutes, action logs, risk registers, policy framework); Staffing / personnel activities (e.g. HR); Health and Safety / Facilities management; Financial management and accounting; Commissioning, procurement and contracting activities; Press / media enquiries.
 Electronic Record An electronic record is an electronic document which has been formally declared as a corporate record.
 A typical electronic record consists of both electronic content (one or more components) and metadata.
 While electronic documents can be edited and deleted, electronic records are held in a fixed state, with appropriate access and functional permissions applied.

-Item Definition Records Management Records Life Cycle the period of its 'active' use, then into a period of 'inactive' retention (such as closed files which may st be referred to occasionally) and finally either destruction, confidential destruction or archival preservation.
+Item Definition Records Management A discipline which utilises an administrative system to direct and control the creation, version control, distribution, filing, retention, storage and disposal of records, in a way that is administratively and legally sound.
+The key components of records management are: • Record creation; • Record keeping; • Record maintenance (including tracking of record movements); • Access and disclosure; • Closure and transfer; • Appraisal; • Archiving; • Destruction.
+Records Life Cycle The life of a record from its creation/receipt through the period of its 'active' use, then into a period of 'inactive' retention (such as closed files which may still be referred to occasionally) and finally either destruction, confidential destruction or archival preservation.
 Records Management policies and procedures form part of the information lifecycle management, together with other processes, such as, a records inventory, secure storage and records audit.
-Appendix C outlines the CCG's Corporate Records Retention and Disposal Schedule.
 Folder A folder is a container for related records.
 Folders (segmented into parts) are the primary unit of management and may contain one or more records (or markers where applicable).
 Naming Convention A naming convention is a collection of rules which are used to specify the name of a document, record or folder.

 Item Definition Classification A systematic identification of business activities (and thereby records) into categories according to logically structured conventions, methods and procedural rules represented in a classification scheme.
 Protective Marking Protective marking is a metadata field applied to an object to show the level of security assigned to an object.
 A protective marking is selected from a predefined set of possible values which indicate the level of access controls applicable to a folder, record etc. within the file plan hierarchy.
 Safe Transfer ('Safe Haven') Safe Haven is a term used to explain an agreed set of arrangements that are in place in an organisation to ensure person identifiable, confidential and/or sensitive information can be received, stored and communicated safely and securely by FAX.
-The principles of Safe Haven can be transferred and used when considering the safe transfer of personal confidential data (see the CCG's Safe Haven Procedure for further detail).
+The principles of Safe Haven can be transferred and used when considering the safe transfer of personal confidential data (see the ICB's Safe Haven Procedure for further detail).
 Disposal The manner in which a record is disposed of after a period of time.
 It is the final stage of the record management in which a record is either destroyed or permanently retained.
 Users (End Users) This group comprises those, at all levels of the organisation, who generate and use records in their daily activities.
 The end user group is a source of much or the material which constitutes the record.
 Since records systems tends to devolve control to end users at the time of record capture, sound advice and guidance to this group is critical for the maintenance of the quality and accountability.